 - I also found too much focus on things we cannot control - like market conditions and the economy, for example.
 Yes, we need to respond to changing conditions but we can’t respond until conditions change and this is where I agree with the Rework argument I talked about above.

 - Plans tend to end up gathering dust on a shelf, lost in a filing cabinet on sitting on your computer never to be referenced again.
 This is a major weakness.

 - Many business owners (especially new ones) can hide behind perfection before they get their proposition out there.
 Plans can take up a lot of time and can stand in the way of you going out there and learning from experience and getting some business along the way.

 I’m glad I took time out to do our marketing plan.
 It has brought clarity, we have goals with reason behind them and we have actions to complete.
 We are going to change quite a bit about our business, and this planning process has taken random thoughts and conversations and crystallised everything.

 My marketing plan is 25 pages long as a result of following the CIM marketing plan guide.
 I really don’t think it needs to be that long.
 In fact, since marketing plans do bring clarity and would also help our clients, we’re going to champion a simpler approach.
 I am also going to have to battle against forgetting about our plan and reference it at least monthly to see how we are getting on.

-I agree to some extent with both extreme views: “don’t plan and you plan to fail” from traditional marketers and business gurus and the Rework theory, “planning is guessing” and put our approach firmly in the middle which I think, is much more balanced!
+I agree to some extent with both extreme views: “fail to plan and you plan to fail” from traditional marketers and business gurus, and the Rework theory, “planning is guessing” - and put our approach firmly in the middle which I think, is much more balanced!